The 5 Step Conversion Funnel That Turbo-Charges Your Business With Ryan Deiss From Digital Marketer

 Combine your unique selling proposition with your measurable outcome.

-So, your mission statement as a coach might be “to deliver results to my clients in the form of increased profit and increase the average return on investment across all my clients within the next 12 months”
+So, your mission statement as a coach might be “To help my business coaching clients increase their profitability by an average of 20% within the next 12 months”

 How to offer more value to your customers